nens/threedi-docs/source/i_watershed_tool.rst

 **Inputs**

 1) Select the simulation results you want to analyse.
-2) The 3Di schematisation spatialite (.sqlite-file) is an optional input, required only for visualizing the upstream v2_impervious_surfaces.
-This functionality is currently not supported for v2_surface features.
+2) The 3Di schematisation database (*.gpkg) is an optional input, required only for visualizing the upstream Surfaces.

 **Settings**